Dewey-Data/deweydatapy/census_shape.md

 `skip_existing` is set to `True` to skip already downloaded files. `timeout` is set to 600 seconds.
 You can increase `timeout` if you have a slow internet connection.

 Then you can join the Census Tract, Block Group, CBSA, etc. with Dewey datasets.
-Direct to the local directory where you saved the Census TIGER files.
+Direct to the local directory where you saved the Census shapefiles.
 ```Python
 # Read state shapefile